Project

 If immutable means deep frozen, one concern I have is about side effects of immutability.
 If I do MyImmutableObject.new(array) I might not expect array to suddenly become frozen.
 Should the definition of immutability include making a deep copy of non-immutable objects?

-Updated by maciej.mensfeld (Maciej Mensfeld) over 2 years ago
+Updated by maciej.mensfeld (Maciej Mensfeld) about 3 years ago

 Should the definition of immutability include making a deep copy of non-immutable objects?